Liam18431/SyncRT/README.md

 # Usage

-* To start a UI session, run the SyncRT executable (vis.mac and spectrum.dat must be in the current directory).
+* To start a UI session, run the SyncRT executable (a spectrum.dat file must be in the current directory).

 * Including the **--histories** command line option will perform a simulation in batch mode:
 ```